Energy function approximations for differential algebraic polynomial systems of Stokes-type: Abstract

 \section{Abstract}

 {Energy functions are generalizations of controllability and observability Gramians to nonlinear systems and as such find applications in both nonlinear balanced truncation and feedback control.
 These energy functions are solutions to the Hamilton-Jacobi-Bellman (HJB) equations---partial differential equations defined over spatial dimensions determined by the number of state variables in the nonlinear system.
 Thus, they cannot be resolved with local basis functions for problems of even modest dimension.
 In this paper, we extend recent results that utilize Kronecker products to generate polynomial approximations to HJB equations.
 Specifically, we consider the addition of linear drift terms that exhibit a Stokes-type differential-algebraic equation (DAE) structure.
 This extension leverages the so-called {\em strangeness framework} for DAEs to create separate sets of algebraic and differential variables with differential equations that only involve the differential variables and algebraic equations that relate them both.
 At this point, the existing polynomial approximations using Kronecker products can be applied to find approximations to the energy functions.
 This approach is demonstrated for two polynomial feedback control problems.
 The standard transformation destroys the sparsity in the original system.
-Thus, we also present a formulation that preserves the original sparsity structure and serves as the entry point for the future creation of matrix-free algorithms.}
+Thus, we also present a formulation that preserves the original sparsity structure.}